Quebec shared concerns with feds over tax proposals, right from the start

 "That transfer is not being made to avoid taxes, that transfer is being made so that the business can stay in family hands."

-Quebec shared its concerns about the proposals with Ottawa "right from the start" after federal Finance Minister Bill Morneau released the plan in mid-July, Leitao said.
+Quebec shared its concerns about the proposals with the Trudeau government as soon as federal Finance Minister Bill Morneau released the plan in mid-July, Leitao said.

-Now, Quebec hopes the Trudeau government will adjust this part of its plan, which will be under consultation until next week.
+Now, Quebec hopes the feds will adjust the farm-transfer part of its plan, a consultation period on which remains open until Monday.

 "As it stands now, the federal proposal probably causes some confusion in (the agricultural) sector and, regarding small businesses, I think there's also a bit of confusion," Leitao said in New York after he appeared at an investors' conference hosted by Bloomberg.